Don’t miss out on the coverage and savings you may have already earned.

 For beneficiaries who don’t receive retirement income from these sources, the Social Security Administration may send a monthly bill for Part B premium costs.

-In addition to the premium beneficiaries must pay, the annual Part B deductible in 2022 is $233, which is $30 more than in 2021.
+In addition to the premium beneficiaries must pay, the annual Part B deductible in 2024 is $240.

 After you reach your annual deductible, you typically pay 20% of the cost for your covered Part B goods and services for the rest of the year, with the other 80% paid for by Medicare.